Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 16.30.01 UTC
+- WIB: Kamis, 20 November 2025 17.32.30 UTC
-- WITA: Kamis, 20 November 2025 17.30.01 UTC
+- WITA: Kamis, 20 November 2025 18.32.30 UTC
-- WIT: Kamis, 20 November 2025 18.30.01 UTC
+- WIT: Kamis, 20 November 2025 19.32.30 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational